Communication and interaction

 We also use a range of equipment to support our Dyslexic pupils including: modified texts (enlarged/ modified font), different coloured overlays/ gel overlays and use of programmes such as Clicker 6 which enable even highly Dyslexic pupils to write.

 - We monitor the impact of interventions through regular School Based Pupil Support Programme meetings, Pupil Progress meetings and tracking of pupil progress.
 Pupil Support meetings are held three times a year with the class teacher,the pupil and Parents and Pupil Progress meetings are also conducted with the class teacher, the Head Teacher and senior leadership team.

 - Our additional support programmes are overseen by the SENCo and the senior leadership team however it is important to note that all our teachers are teachers of inclusion and special educational needs ensuring that what is taught in intervention groups is integral to classroom practice.

 - Our governors play an active role in monitoring the quality of our special educational needs provision, as do the Head teacher, senior leadership team and SENCo.
-Mrs Kim Palmer is our SEN Governor.
+Mrs Sandra Apps is our SEN Governor.